oop7/4K.Video.Downloader.plus-Activator/README.md

 - Choose an option from the menu:
 - `1` to activate 4K Video Downloader plus.
 - `2` to exit.
-- If you select 1, the script will decode the Base64 encoded files, copy them to the appropriate directory, and provide feedback on the operation status.
+- If you select 1, the script will decode the Base64 encoded files, install them to the appropriate directory, and provide feedback on the operation status.

 ## ✅ Troubleshooting